HackathonNiger/submissions/team-14-smarted-africa/README.md

 ## 🤝 Acknowledgment

-Special thanks to **Hackathon Nigeria** organizers and mentors for creating this opportunity to innovate for **Nigeria’s future in education**.
+Special thanks to **Codefest Nigeria Hackathon** organizers and mentors for creating this opportunity to innovate for **Nigeria’s future in education**.

 ---